How to Host the Ultimate BBQ Without Losing Your Mind

 Seating Arrangements to Avoid Awkward Small Talk Traps

-Avoid the awkward small talk trap by mixing up seating with different types of chairs, benches and cushions.
+Avoid the awkward small talk trap by mixing up seating with different types of chairs, benches, and cushions.
 If you’re short on seating, consider using picnic blankets or creating a lounge area with floor cushions.
-The more relaxed the setting the more relaxed your guests will be.
+The more relaxed the setting, the more comfortable your guests will be.

 Pro tip: Place seating near food and drink stations so guests can grab a bite or refill their glass without having to search for a spot to sit.